For those suffering from tinnitus:

 Service members exposed to bomb blasts can develop tinnitus if the shock wave of the explosion squeezes the skull and damages brain tissue in areas that help process sound.
 In fact, tinnitus is one of the most common service-related disabilities among veterans returning from Iraq and Afghanistan.

 Pulsatile tinnitus is a rare type of tinnitus that sounds like a rhythmic pulsing in the ear, usually in time with your heartbeat.
 A doctor may be able to hear it by pressing a stethoscope against your neck or by placing a tiny microphone inside the ear canal.
-This kind of tinnitus is most often caused by problems with blood flow in the head or neck.
-Pulsatile tinnitus also may be caused by brain tumors or abnormalities in brain structure.
+This kind of tinnitus is most often caused by problems with blood flow in the head or neck and should be medically evaluated.

 Even with all of these associated conditions and causes, some people develop tinnitus for no obvious reason.
 Most of the time, tinnitus isn’t a sign of a serious health problem, although if it’s loud or doesn’t go away, it can cause fatigue, depression, anxiety, and problems with memory and concentration.
 For some, tinnitus can be a source of real mental and emotional anguish.